Knee joint replacement

 Most artificial knees have both metal and plastic parts.
 Some surgeons now use different materials, including metal on metal, ceramic on ceramic, or ceramic on plastic.

 The most common reason to have a knee joint replaced is to relieve severe arthritis pain.
-Your doctor may recommend knee joint replacement if:
+Your health care provider may recommend knee joint replacement if:

-Most of the time, knee joint replacement is done in people ages 60 and older.
+Most of the time, knee joint replacement is done in people age 60 and older.
 Younger people who have a knee joint replaced may put extra stress on the artificial knee and cause it to wear out early and not last as long.

-Always tell your health care provider what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.
+Always tell your provider what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.